Mr. Fengsuo Zhou, Chinese democracy and human-rights activist, was joined by Mrs. Li Schoolland and filmmaker Mr. Ben Klein to discuss the documentary

 They also discussed the Chinese military's strict control over information leading up to the massacre and China's influence on the current administration in the United States.
-The tense relationship between China and the United States was also addressed, with Zhou expressing concerns about China's impact on American policy and society.
+They addressed the tense relationship between China and the United States, with Zhou expressing concerns about China's impact on American policy and society.
 Overall, the speakers highlighted the importance of international support in the fight for freedom and democracy in China.

 - 00:00:00

-In this section of the YouTube video titled "The (CCP) Exiles" at Anthem
+In this section of the video titled "The (CCP) Exiles" at Anthem

-Film FreedomFest '23, Fengsuo Zhou and Ms. Li Schoolland share
+Film FreedomFest '23, Fengsuo Zhou and Mrs. Li Schoolland share

 their experiences during the Chinese democracy movement leading up to

 the Tiananmen Square massacre in 1989.
-Fengsuo Zhou, a student leader,
+Fengsuo Zhou, formerly a student leader,

 recounts watching his classmates die on the streets and being surprised